python/mypy/docs/source/stubgen.rst

     Show help message and exit.

-.. option:: --py2

-    Run stubgen in Python 2 mode (the default is Python 3 mode).

 .. option:: --ignore-errors

     If an exception was raised during stub generation, continue to process any